derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 Investor Reid Hoffman [writes](https://www.linkedin.com/pulse/20141117154558-1213-the-future-of-the-bitcoin-ecosystem-and-trustless-trust-why-i-invested-in-blockstream) that "Blockstream plans to extend the capabilities of Bitcoin through sidechains technology."

+#### 06 January 2015

+Mircea Pepescu writes a blog post [threatening to destroy any attempt to raise the block size on Bitcoin.](http://trilema.com/2015/if-you-go-on-a-bitcoin-fork-irrespective-which-scammer-proposes-it-you-will-lose-your-bitcoins/) He claims he has a larger budget than anyone to do this.

+>My budget to sink this scam exceeds the budget of everyone involved on the supporting side.

 #### 12 June 2015

 Chinese miners signed a statement that they want [8MB blocks.](https://www.reddit.com/r/Bitcoin/comments/3a0n4m/why_upgrade_to_8mb_but_not_20mb/?utm_source=share&utm_medium=web2x) Signatories included the large mining companies F2pool, BTCChina, Antpool, Huobi, and BW.